 2. Students can also access to eBooks (owned or subscriptions) by individual vendor interfaces by selecting eBooks format on the A-Z database list.

 Video or Film Clips

 What are eVideos and film clips?

 These are are productions in the digital format.

-Students and faculty also have access to VAST: Academic Video Online, a large, multidisciplinary video product with nearly 22,500 videos, Films on Demand Outstanding content from Films for the Humanities & Sciences, and NBC Learn HigherED which has over 10,000 short 2 to 5 minute videos to help connect real world applications to course materials.
+Students and faculty also have access to AVON: Academic Video Online, a large, multidisciplinary video product with nearly 22,500 videos, and Films on Demand's outstanding content from Films for the Humanities & Sciences.